-Additional monitoring will continue in the NICU to address the other medical needs of your child, however the closing of the hole in your child's heart may have a positive effect on some of the other medical issues your child may be experiencing.
-After your child is discharged from the NICU, your doctor will schedule follow-up appointments to ensure your child's recovery is continuing to progress.
+Additional monitoring will continue in the NICU to address the other medical needs of a child, however the closing of the hole in a child's heart may have a positive effect on some of the other medical issues your child may be experiencing.
+After a child is discharged from the NICU, their doctor will schedule follow-up appointments to ensure the child’s recovery is continuing to progress.

-- How long will it take my child to recover?
+- How long will it take a child to recover?

-Your child will remain in NICU as doctors address any other medical issues with your child, however recovery from device closure can be almost immediate.
-Every infant recovers differently, and your doctor can share the individualized plan for your child.
+A child will remain in NICU as doctors address any other medical issues, however recovery from device closure can be almost immediate.
+Every infant recovers differently, and doctors will share individualized plans for each child.

-- Is the device painful, or will my child be able to feel the device?
+- Is the device painful, or will a child be able to feel the device?

-Once the procedure is over, your child will not feel the device, or pain because of the device.
+Once the procedure is over, a child will not feel the device, or pain because of the device.

 MAT-2211535 v1.0 | Item approved for OUS use only.